arikami/Design_Technology_Major_Work/README.md

 #### Gunpla
 Plastic scale models of war robots aka mobile suits from a popular Japanese animation.<br/>

+#### Anime
+A style of Japanese film and television animation, typically aimed at adults as well as children.<br/>

+#### Gameboy
+A small portable computer (game console), designed by Nintendo, that is specially designed for people to play games on.
+The consoles first edition was released in 1989 (referred to as Gameboy DMG 001 or Gameboy Original or Gameboy DMG ) and after many editions and evolutions (The main ones in chronological order: Gameboy DMG, Gameboy Pocket, Gameboy Color, Gameboy Advanced, Gameboy Advanced SP) the entire line was discontinued in 2010.
+The Gameboy DMG alone selling 118.69 million units (it being the original model was discontinued in 2003).<br/>

 ## 1.1.1 What is the Problem?
 (Design Situation)

 I will start with first noting that I have changed my project from its initial problem and idea due to this problem becoming evermore apparent to me.<br/>